Salma-AlShaghnobi/poolparty/README.md

  It is highly recommended to run the example files provided in the example directory before diving into large datasets.

  PP_example.pdf under 'examples' contains additional detailed information on the pipeline.

+# Precursors

+This repository contains minor code modifications and revised comments that assist the user during the installation process.
+This version offers enhanced details regarding all facets of the pipeline.
+It also rectifies and debugs errors encountered when attempting to execute the original work.

+# Installation

+Installing the [poolparty package](https://github.com/StevenMicheletti/poolparty/) to run PPAlign and PPanalyze on the example it provides requires installing certain versions of Ubuntu, R, and the libraries listed below (which may be older versions).
+The following sections are not exhaustive (it does not include a line to install perl, for example), but they correspond to the parts of the installation that need more work than just running an install command.

+## Ubuntu Versions
+There are R packages (for example, [multtest](https://www.bioconductor.org/packages/release/bioc/html/multtest.html)) that require R version 4.4.* which according to the [R website](https://cran.r-project.org/bin/linux/ubuntu/fullREADME.html) (as of August 2024) only supports the following Ubuntu versions:
+Noble Numbat (24.04, amd64 only)
+ - Jammy Jellyfish (22.04, amd64 only)
+ - Focal Fossa (20.04; LTS and amd64 only)
+ - Bionic Beaver (18.04; LTS)
+ - Xenial Xerus (16.04; LTS)

+If the Linux version is not listed (e.g., 23.04), and installation of R 4.4.* is unattainable, you may need to upgrade or downgrade to one of the previously specified versions.

+## R and R Packages

+If the essential R packages are not available, PoolParty will try to install them automatically; however, some will fail if the R version is not 4.4.*.
+Below are the listed required high-level packages for each of the main poolparty scripts, and the bolded packages are the ones known to require R 4.4.*:
+* PPalign:
+    1. matrixStats
+    2. tidyr
+    3. stringr
+    4. data.table

+* PPstats:
+    1. reshape
+    2. fBasics
+    3. ggplot2
+    4. RColorBrewer

+* PPanalyze:
+    1. matrixStats
+    2. plyr
+    3. stringr
+    4. data.table
+    5. fBasics
+    6. ape
+    7. metap

+If R is already installed, you can check the version by running the following:
+> R --version

+# R 4.4.*
+If R is not installed or is not the correct version, first ensure that the Ubuntu version you are using is supported by running:
+>lsb_release -a

+Which should generate the following output, identifying the version and codename:

+    No LSB modules are available.

+    Distributor ID:	Ubuntu

+    Description:	Ubuntu 22.04.4 LTS

+    Release:	22.04

+    Codename:	jammy

+Assuming it's a supported distribution and the codename you're using is "Jammy" as seen in the result of the preceding command, run the following to install the most recent version of R.
+> sudo wget -qO- https://cloud.r-project.org/bin/linux/ubuntu/marutter_pubkey.asc | sudo gpg --dearmor -o /usr/share/keyrings/cran.gpg

+a.
+Necessary if the public key needed to verify the packages from the repository are missing.

+> sudo echo "deb [signed-by=/usr/share/keyrings/cran.gpg] https://cloud.r-project.org/bin/linux/ubuntu jammy-cran40/" | sudo tee /etc/apt/sources.list.d/cran.list

+> sudo apt-get update

+> sudo apt-get install r-base

+# R Packages
+Certain R packages require lower-level libraries that may not have previously been installed.
+To install them, use the following commands:

+> sudo apt-get update

+> sudo apt-get install build-essential libcurl4-gnutls-dev libxml2-dev libssl-dev libfftw3-dev

+To update all installed packages to their most recent versions, or rebuild them if you updated R, use the following command:

+> Rscript -e 'update.packages(ask = FALSE, checkBuilt = TRUE)'

 ## Prerequisites